Max Strus NBA Playoffs Player Props: Heat vs. Celtics

-Max Strus and his Miami Heat teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Miami Heat, Max Strus included, match up versus the Boston Celtics at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-If you'd like to place a wager on Strus' props, we look at his available ones, providing some stats and trends, below.
+Let's look at Strus' prop bets, and some stats and trends to help you select good wagers.

 Max Strus Prop Bets vs. the Celtics